interrupt-software/azdo-sampler/README.md

 export ARM_SUBSCRIPTION_ID="1234abcd-56ef-12ab-34cd-567890efabcd"
 export ARM_TENANT_ID="1234abcd-56ef-12ab-34cd-567890efabcd"

-# Environment variables required for Terraform Providers.
+# Environment variables required for Terraform provider for Azure DevOps,
+# and the Terraform provider for Terraform Cloud or Enteprise.
 # Note that the values are exclusive to your Azure DevOps organization
 # and your Terraform Cloud organization.
 #